karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>Elon Musk by Ashley Vance</u></summary>

-    <p>About the life of an important Tech enterpreneur of modern times, his early life struggles and how despite that, he found great success.</p></details>
+    <p>About the life of an important tech enterpreneur of modern times, his early life struggles and how despite that, he found great success.</p></details>

 <br>